New constructions of twistor lifts for harmonic maps: Introduction

 In the case that $\varphi$ has an \emph{extended solution} $\Phi$ (always true locally), we show how $A^{\varphi}_z$-filtrations are equivalent to certain other filtrations, called \emph{$F$-filtrations}, of G.\ Segal's Grassmannian model \cite{segal} of $\Phi$.
 We can then compute the twistor lift from the $F$-filtration and $\Phi$.
 We identify the $F$-filtration which gives Burstall's twistor lift.
 When $\varphi$ has finite uniton number, we may choose $\Phi$ to be polynomial; in that case, we have a natural $F$-filtration which leads to a new twistor lift, which we call the \emph{canonical twistor lift}, see Theorem \ref{th:can-lift}.
-Again, we can adapt these techniques to find twistor lifts of harmonic maps into the other classical simply connected inner symmetric space of type I, see Corollaries \ref{co:real-twistor-lifts} and \ref{co:twistor-lifts-OCS}, and \S \ref{sec:sympl}.
+Again, we can adapt these techniques to find twistor lifts of harmonic maps to the other classical compact simply connected inner symmetric spaces, see Corollaries \ref{co:real-twistor-lifts} and \ref{co:twistor-lifts-OCS}, and \S \ref{sec:sympl}.

-In the case of finite uniton number we can do these constructions \emph{explicitly}, as follows.
-In \cite{ferreira-simoes-wood}, simple formulae for the unitons of the factorization due to G.\ Segal were found, thus giving explicit algebraic formulae for all harmonic maps of finite uniton number from a Riemann surface into the unitary group and complex Grassmannians, not involving any integration.
+In the case that $\varphi$ has \emph{finite uniton number} we can do these constructions \emph{explicitly}, as follows, see \S \ref{sec:explicit}.
+In \cite{ferreira-simoes-wood}, simple formulae for the unitons of the factorization due to G.\ Segal were found, thus giving explicit algebraic formulae for all harmonic maps of finite uniton number from a Riemann surface to the unitary group and complex Grassmannians, not involving any integration.
 Such formulae for K.\ Uhlenbeck's factorization \cite{uhlenbeck} --- which is dual to that of Segal --- appeared in \cite{dai-terng}.
-In \cite{unitons}, it was shown how these formulae are extreme cases of a general method of finding explicit formulae for uniton factorizations, and the method was adapted to construct harmonic maps into the orthogonal and symplectic groups, the real and quaternionic Grassmannians, and the spaces $\SO{2m} \big/ \U{m}$ and $\Sp{m} \big/ \U{m}$, thus finding all harmonic maps into classical Lie groups and their inner symmetric spaces explicitly in terms of algebraic data.
+In \cite{unitons}, it was shown how these formulae are extreme cases of a general method of finding explicit formulae for uniton factorizations, and the method was adapted to construct harmonic maps to the orthogonal and symplectic groups, the real and quaternionic Grassmannians, and the spaces $\SO{2m} \big/ \U{m}$ and $\Sp{m} \big/ \U{m}$, thus finding all harmonic maps to classical Lie groups and their inner symmetric spaces explicitly in terms of algebraic data.